 They will need daily brushing and regular checks of their ears and teeth to ensure there is no infection or decay, once or twice a week should do it.

-It may be beneficial to introduce these routines to your dog as early as possible in order to allow them to habituate to it.
+It may be beneficial to introduce these routines to your dog as early as possible in order to allow them to get used to it.

-Holding your dog still, gently brush them with a soft brush, and rewarding them for staying still, is a great bonding experience.
+Holding your dog still, gently brush them with a soft brush, and reward them for staying still, is a great bonding experience.

 The English Shepherd does not need regular bathing as this will dry out their skin, only bath them when they are very muddy or smelly; make sure to use a dog shampoo for sensitive skin.